Ateezey/Projects/README.md

 # Projects
 My School/personal projects

-Vetprojet and Agileboardgame are both written in React.
+Vetproject and Agileboardgame are both written in React.